-Most Women's Studies courses are cross-listed, meaning that the courses can be found in the course listings of both the Women's Studies program and one or more other departments.
-This is indicated above, for example, as "WS/PSYCH 212, Psychology of Diversity," indicating that the course is listed as both a Women's Studies course and a Psychology course.
-The courses can be taken by enrolling in either a Women's Studies call number or in another department's call number.
-To encourage breadth, students are required to choose electives in different cross-listed disciplines, with no more than two of their electives being cross-listed in the same department (for example, Psychology).
-A course taken for the Senior Capstone Experience may not be cross-listed.
-Grades below a C will not be accepted in classes counting toward the minor.
+Most Women's Studies courses are cross-listed, meaning that the courses can be found in the course listings of both the Women's Studies program and one or more other academic departments.
+This is indicated above, for example as WS/HIST/SOC 428, Women and Work, indicating that the course is listed as a Women's Studies course, a History course, and a Sociology course.
+Students can take the courses by enrolling in a Women's Studies section (call number) or in another department's call number.
+To encourage breadth in their Women's Studies Minor, students are required to choose electives in different cross-listed disciplines.
+Students registering for a course for the minor should enroll in the Women's Studies section (call number).
+A course taken for the Senior Capstone Experience cannot be cross-listed.